junxit/us-congress-bills-109/metadata.md

 - 2005-11-08 — Introduced in House
 - 2005-11-08 — Introduced in House
 - 2005-11-08 — Referred to the House Committee on Science.
+- 2006-04-05 — Considered under suspension of the rules. (consideration: CR H1533-1536)
+- 2006-04-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+541.
+- 2006-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-05 — Mr. Ehlers moved to suspend the rules and agree to the resolution.
+- 2006-04-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1533)
+- 2006-04-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1533)